wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

       :title: Create line visualization – Update button
       :alt: Create line visualization – Update button

 #.
-Click the upper-right **Save** button and assign a title to save the visualization.
+Click the **Save** button in the top right corner and assign a title to save the visualization.

 Heat maps
 ~~~~~~~~~

 This is a graphical representation that uses colors to visualize the density of certain variables.
 Heat maps display data points as colored cells, with each color representing a different value or level of intensity.
 Heat maps are useful for identifying patterns, trends, or variations within a dataset.

+The steps below show how to create a Heat map that visualizes the mapping of MITRE tactics and techniques.

 Creating a Heat Map
 '''''''''''''''''''

 #.
-From the **Visualize** tab, click **Create Visualization**, select the ``Heat Map`` visualization format and use ``wazuh-alerts-*`` as the index pattern name.
+Click **Create new visualization** from the **Visualize** tab, select the **Heat Map** visualization format, and use ``wazuh-alerts-*`` as the index pattern name.

-   .. thumbnail:: /images/wazuh-dashboard/custom-dashboards/create-heat-map-visualization.png
-      :align: center
-      :width: 80%
-      :title: Create heat map visualization
-      :alt: Create heat map visualization

 #.
-On the ``Y-axis``, in **Metrics**, set the following value:
+Set the following value in the **Data** section, on the ``Y-axis``, in **Metrics**:

    -  ``Aggregation`` = ``Count``